io-gui/io/readme.md

 }
 ```

-Notice that you can define a property by simply setting a value, or with a configuration object with following options:
+You can define a property with a default value, or with following configuration options:

 - **value** default value.
 If not specified it will be initialized from specified type.
 - **type** constructor of the property.
 If not specified, it will be inferred from value.